 1. Before the court is aware of an alleged violation, your probation officer first must notify the court.

-*This is often referred to as “sending your file to the court.”
-If addressed early, sometimes a skilled Dallas probation violation lawyer can nip an alleged violation in the bud before it gets in front of the judge.
+This is often referred to as “sending your file to the court.”
+If addressed quickly enough, sometimes a skilled Dallas probation violation lawyer can nip an alleged violation in the bud before it gets in front of the judge.

 Handling probation violation allegations involves multiple players.